-- {¶8} The trial court then continued with sentencing.
+{¶10} The trial court then continued with sentencing.
 The trial court denied defense counsel's motion to waive fines and court costs, stating that no affidavit of indigence had been filed prior to sentencing.
-The trial court appointed appellate counsel and concluded the hearing. - {¶9} On May 20, 2016, Marbuery Davis filed a pro se motion to withdraw his guilty plea, renewing his allegation that his attorney had promised he would receive a three-year sentence and further alleging that counsel had not allowed him to see discovery that had been designated "counsel only."
+The trial court advised Marbuery Davis of postrelease control, appointed appellate counsel, and concluded the hearing.
+Notably, the trial court did not impose a suspension of Marbuery Davis's driver license.

+{¶11} On May 20, 2016, Marbuery Davis filed a pro se motion to withdraw his guilty plea, renewing his allegation that his attorney had promised he would receive a three-year sentence and further alleging that counsel had not allowed him to see discovery that had been designated "counsel only."
 The trial court filed its sentencing entry on May 23, 2016.
 It is from this sentencing entry that Marbuery Davis appeals.

-{¶10} On May 27, 2016, the trial court set a hearing on Marbuery Davis's pro se motion to withdraw his guilty plea and assigned him new counsel for purposes of that hearing.
+{¶12} On May 27, 2016, the trial court set a hearing on Marbuery Davis's pro se motion to withdraw his guilty plea and assigned him new counsel for purposes of that hearing.
 The hearing was held on June 22, 2016.
-Because of scheduling and the need to obtain evidence, the court continued the hearing to August 3, 2016, and ultimately concluded the hearing on October 5, 2016.
+Because of scheduling and the need to obtain evidence, the court continued the hearing, and ultimately concluded the hearing guilty included a one-year firearm specification.

+on October 5, 2016.
 Over the course of these hearings, the court heard testimony from Marbuery Davis, his girlfriend, Michelle Westover ("Westover"), and his former defense attorney.
 Westover often contacted Marbuery Davis's attorney by phone and text message and acted as an intermediary between Marbuery Davis and his attorney.
 For purposes of his former attorney's testimony, Marbuery Davis waived attorney-client privilege.

-{¶11} At the hearing, Marbuery Davis and Westover testified that the attorney had told them Marbuery Davis would get three years in an "off the record" deal with the state.
+{¶13} At the hearing, Marbuery Davis and Westover testified that the attorney had told them Marbuery Davis would get three years in an "off the record" deal with the state.
 Westover testified that, although she was not certain, she recalled her text messages with the attorney containing a promise of a three-year sentence.
 She explained that she could no longer recover these text messages because the phone on which she received them had broken, causing its memory to be erased.

-{¶12} The attorney testified that not long after being appointed to represent Marbuery Davis, he had presented to both his client and Westover what he understood to be a plea offer from the state that included a term of incarceration for all six cases "as low as three years."
+{¶14} The attorney testified that not long after being appointed to represent Marbuery Davis, he had presented to both his client and Westover what he understood to be a plea offer from the state that included a term of incarceration for all six cases "as low as three years."
 He further testified that this offer "didn't sit quite right with [him]," so he requested the offer be put on the record so that "everybody [would be] on the same page."
 The attorney testified that he made no promises that Marbuery Davis would receive a three-year sentence to either Marbuery Davis or Westover.
 He testified that he explained to both Marbuery Davis and Westover that sentencing was within the court's discretion, and he did not know how the court would ultimately sentence Marbuery Davis.

 Upon the trial court's request, the attorney produced his text messages with Westover.

 These text messages were consistent with his testimony that he never made any promise of a three-year sentence to Westover.

-{¶13} The attorney also denied that he had kept discovery from Marbuery Davis.
+{¶15} The attorney also denied that he had kept discovery from Marbuery Davis.
 He explained that, based upon his understanding of the "counsel only" designation, he could not provide the discovery to his client, but rather had to describe the contents of the discovery to him.
 Marbuery Davis acknowledged that his attorney did discuss the state's discovery with him.